Skip to main content

 • Description – a brief description of its focus and use.

-The saved template will then appear in the overview when creating a new assistant and can be edited or reused at any time.
+The saved template then appears in the overview when creating a new agent and can be modified or reused at any time.

 Interface

-The Interface section allows setting how the assistant will be made available to end users.
-Here, it is defined how and where communication with the assistant should be possible, whether internally, via API, or publicly through integration channels and widgets.
+The interface section allows you to set how the agent will be made available to end users.
+Here, it is defined how and where it should be possible to communicate with the agent, whether internally, via API, or publicly through integration channels and widgets.

-• Public Chat switch with generated Chat URL (copy button).
+• The Public Chat switch with a generated Chat URL (copy button).

 • Web Plugin: embeddable script for embedding public chat on an external website.